sreeharsha-rav/sw_basics/algorithms/recursion/README.md

 Recursion is a programming technique where a function calls itself to solve a problem by breaking it down into smaller, similar subproblems.
 It consists of 2 main parts: Base Case and Recursion Cue.

 - _Base Case_: Condition that stops the recursive function from recursing indefinitely.
-- _Recursive Cue_: Cue to call the recursive function with an input that gets it closer to the base case.
+- _Recursion Cue_: Cue to call the recursive function with an input that gets it closer to the base case.

 A call stack is used to store the invocations of recursive functions.
 As a stack follow LIFO, the last function in it's stack is when the base case is met.